You Can Dance – Po prostu tańcz!: Season 1

-The first season premiered September 5, 2007.
+The first season premiered 5 September 2007.
 Auditions were held in Bytom, Wrocław, Poznań, Gdańsk, and Warsaw.
 50 of these Contestants were then sent to "Choreography Camp" in Paris, France, the last round of which featured special guest choreographer Wade Robson who taught the remaining finalists a pop-jazz routine from the third season of So You Think You Can Dance entitled "Cabaret Hoover," originally from "Les Triplettes de Belleville."
-From these dancers, a top 16 was selected and in the following weeks, during the main competition, two dancers (one guy and one girl) were voted off each week until the semifinals, which eliminated only one dancer.
-Maciej "Gleba" Florek was announced winner during the December 2, 2007 finale.
+From these dancers, a top 16 was selected and in the following weeks, during the main competition, two dancers (one guy and one girl) were voted off each week until the semi-finals, which eliminated only one dancer.
+Maciej "Gleba" Florek was announced winner during the 2 December 2007 finale.

 Season 2

-The second season premiered March 5, 2008.
+The second season premiered 5 March 2008.
 Auditions were held in: Bytom, Kraków, Gdańsk and Warsaw.
 36 Contestants were advanced to the Choreography Camp stage (held this year in Buenos Aires, Argentina).
 The special guest choreographer for season two was Marty Kudelka.
-Artur Ciecórski was announced as winner during the June 5, 2008 finale.
+Artur Ciecórski was announced as winner during the 5 June 2008 finale.

 Season 3

-Season 3 premiered September 3, 2008.
+Season 3 premiered 3 September 2008.
 Auditions were being held in: Szczecin, Kraków, Wrocław and Warsaw.
 Choreography Camp in Barcelona, Spain, again with 36 contestant and featuring special guest choreographer Brian Friedman.
-Wioletta Fiuk was announced as winner during a December 2, 2008 finale.
+Wioletta Fiuk was announced as winner during a 2 December 2008 finale.